LiveSuggest

 Do I need to tell participants I’m using an AI meeting tool?

 It depends on whether the tool records.
-If an AI bot joins and records your meeting, you generally need explicit consent from all participants.
-If the tool processes audio in real time without recording or storing anything, the consent requirements are significantly reduced — though transparency with colleagues is always recommended as a matter of professional ethics.
+If an AI bot joins and stores the meeting audio, you generally need explicit consent from all participants.
+If the tool processes audio in real time without storing anything, the consent burden is significantly reduced — though transparency with colleagues is always recommended as a matter of professional ethics.

 Under GDPR, the key factor is whether personal data is stored.
-Bot-based tools that record and store meeting audio create personal data subject to GDPR obligations.
+Bot-based tools that record and store meeting audio create personal data subject to the full set of GDPR obligations.
 Real-time processing tools that immediately discard audio avoid most of these obligations, making them easier to use legally in Europe.
-However, always check your specific country’s laws, as some have requirements beyond GDPR.
+Always check your country’s national law as well — several Member States have rules that go beyond GDPR.

 What’s the difference between recording and real-time processing for GDPR?

-Recording creates a stored copy of personal data (voices, statements), triggering full GDPR data protection obligations: storage limitations, right to deletion, breach notification, and more.
-Real-time processing analyzes audio as it streams and discards it immediately — no personal data is retained, so most GDPR storage obligations don’t apply.
+Recording creates a stored copy of personal data (voices, statements), triggering the full set of GDPR obligations: storage limitation, right to erasure, breach notification, and more.
+Real-time processing analyses audio as it streams and discards it immediately — no personal data is retained, so most storage-based GDPR obligations don’t apply.

 Healthcare and legal professionals face stricter rules around recording (HIPAA, attorney-client privilege, professional secrecy laws).
 AI tools that don’t record or store any audio are generally more compatible with these requirements, since no patient or client data is retained.
 Always verify with your compliance team for your specific jurisdiction and use case.